 4. Lead with the value to the consumer

-As new customer acquisition becomes more challenging during an economic downturn, marketers should adopt a strategy that focuses on retaining current customers and making sure they feel they’re getting the most value.
+As new customer acquisition becomes more challenging during economic uncertainty, marketers should adopt a strategy that focuses on retaining current customers and making sure they feel they’re getting the most value.
 This helps protect existing revenue and is one of the surest paths to continued growth during times of uncertainty.

 To help customers get the most value from your products, you should consider investments in the following areas: